08 May Refill Your Cupboard

 Let Go of Feelings

 The safest way to express emotion is to oneself, which doesn’t reveal feelings to anyone else.
 As a start, and as best as possible, try to name your feelings.
 Additionally, feeling emotions fully helps to let them go.
 Try to own them, even the most difficult ones, inside your mind.
 Then, if it feels right, express them to someone else.
-Pick a person with whom it feels safe, tell him or her the purpose in talking, and ask for whatever would feel comforting, such as a promise to keep things confidential.
+Pick a person with whom it feels safe, tell him or her the purpose of talking, and ask for whatever would feel comforting, such as a promise to keep things confidential.
 This is not a request for advice, but for feelings to be heard and released.
 When speaking, try to sense that the emotions are leaving the body, that the listener is drawing them out.

 Ride the Wave of Desire

-Many times a day, there is probably a collision between the normal desires parents feel as people and the realities of life with children.
+Many times a day, there is probably a collision between the normal desires parents feel like people and the realities of life with children.
 There is nothing wrong with wanting itself, whether it’s our most fleeting wishes or deepest values.
 But trouble comes when you cling too tightly to your wants.
 If you sense this could be true for you, try to step back, be kind to yourself about your wants, relax and release any feelings about not getting what you want, and try to move on to a new want and a new plan.

 Since the cliché is that parents (especially mothers) are self-sacrificing, at first it might feel odd or even wrong to stay with beneficial experiences for a dozen or more seconds in a row.
 But if you don’t take a little time with these good moments – fun with a child, a good talk with a friend, the relief at the end of a long day – they wash through your brain like water through a sieve.
 During your day, pay attention to positive events.
 These are not million-dollar moments, but the small changes of everyday life.
 Stay with those experiences a few seconds or minutes longer than normal.
 Let the body relax around the good feelings, be filled with them, and soak them up like a sponge.